-b) Existing environmental programming or activities that embed gender-based violence prevention, mitigation and/or response in an integrated manner
+a) Existing environmental projects that leverage RISE funding and technical support to embed gender-based violence prevention, mitigation and/or response in an integrated manner to environmental work

-Applicants may seek funding to complement an existing environmental programme, specifically to integrate evidence-based strategies to address gender-based violence.
-In this case, the grant will support efforts related to addressing gender-based violence in relation to climate change mitigation, nature-based solutions and/or natural climate solutions.
+Applicants may seek funding to complement an existing environmental project, specifically to integrate strategies to address gender-based violence.
+In this case, the grant will support efforts related to addressing gender-based violence in relation to the concurrent biodiversity and climate change crises.
 Applying for this type of support requires the specific written support of the original funder and implementing partners.
 This additional grant will fund interventions, such as GBV-integrated training; policies; policy reform, including developing robust organisational sexual exploitation, abuse and harassment safeguarding practices; partnerships; M&E collection and communication; and/or other activities to be determined by the applicant.

-c) Continuing, scaling-up or replicating existing programming addressing gender-based violence in environment sectors
+b) Continuing, scaling-up or replicating existing projects addressing gender-based violence in environment sectors

-Applicants may seek funding to complement an existing programme already addressing gender-based violence in the environment sector or environmental programming.
+Applicants may seek funding to complement an existing project already addressing gender-based violence in the environment sector or environmental programming.
 In this case, the grant will support efforts to continue, scale-up or replicate the existing project.
 This additional grant will fund interventions, such as GBV-integrated training; policies; policy reform, including developing robust organisational sexual exploitation, abuse and harassment safeguarding practices; partnerships; M&E collection and communication and/or other activities to be determined by the applicant.
 Applying for this type of support requires the specific written support of the original funder and implementing partners and will need to specifically articulate how this grant builds on the learnings and results of the first grant or programme.